b1conrad/logging/README.md

 If it is a pico which has just been deleted, use the command line to search for the pico_id.
-(The command shown here would actually be on a single line):
+(The command shown here must be typed as a single line):

 ```
 cat packages/pico-engine/pico-engine.log |